StarBorn1v1/HostMaster/README.md

 - **Port & Process Visualization:** A dynamic, orbital "lattice" view graphs your active listening ports and their associated services.

-- **Process Inspection:** Select any node to reveal its underlying PID, IP, port, and the full command-line arguments that started it.
+- **Process Inspection:** Select any node to reveal its underlying PID, IP, port, and the full command line arguments that started it.

-- **Progressive Reveal for Protected Processes:** If a port is occupied by a root-level process (e.g., Docker containers), Host Master detects it and provides an integrated, OS-style authentication prompt (`sudo`) to inspect and manage it securely.
+- **Progressive Reveal for Protected Processes:** If a port is occupied by a root level process (e.g., Docker containers), Host Master detects it and provides an integrated, OS-style authentication prompt (`sudo`) to inspect and manage it securely.

 - **Process Termination:** Safely terminate lingering development servers or stuck processes directly from the UI (sends `SIGTERM`, falling back to `SIGKILL`).